MicrosoftDocs/win32/desktop-src/StillImg/istillimage-unregisterlaunchapplication.md

 ---
 title: UnRegisterLaunchApplication method
-description: The IStillImage UnRegisterLaunchApplication method removes the application from the Event Monitor's list of applications that use the push model.
-Once this method has run, the application no longer receives device events. ms.assetid: '01bbb784-e6db-4d59-877c-0dd19ac3fd11'
+description: The IStillImage UnRegisterLaunchApplication method removes the application from the Event Monitors list of applications that use the push model.
+Once this method has run, the application no longer receives device events. ms.assetid: 01bbb784-e6db-4d59-877c-0dd19ac3fd11
+keywords:
-keywords: ["UnRegisterLaunchApplication method Still Image"]
+- UnRegisterLaunchApplication method Still Image
 topic_type:
 - apiref
 api_name: